ArthurMonsores13/ArthurMonsores13/README.md

 # 👋 Hi, I’m @ArthurMonsoress
 ---
-* 🌱 Software Engineering Student-UV| Front-End Developer |Hello!
+* 🌱 Software Engineering Student-UV| Web Developer |Hello!
 I'm Arthur Monsores, I love technology and creating new things.
 I'm starting in this world with the goal of joining a big company and helping to create new technologies and development.